StevenBlack/vocab/million-dollar-words.md

 ### volitation
 The act of or capacity for flying.
 Birds have it; so does Superman.

+### volition
-It's pronounced VOLE-IH-TAY-SHUN. volition Free will.
+Free will.
 Doing something of your own volition means that you decided on your own to do it.
-You decided without outside aid or intervention.

 ### voluble